Special personal note: Please read carefully:

 19. LCIAD also covers the following biological failures.
 Biological failure includes the following:

 • Complete failure of bone grafts or soft tissue grafts or dental implants in non-smokers, patients not taking bisphosphonate or other bone metabolism-influencing medication and not having any disease process influencing bone or soft tissue healing including but not limited to diabetes, high LDL cholesterol and low vitamin D levels only.
 We may require you to have blood tests via your GP or The Doctors Laboratory in Wimpole Street if we suspect a systemic cause to any failures.
 These costs would not normally be covered by LCIAD.
+We may request appropriate blood tests if you have a history of biologic failure of previous treatments.

 • Failure of root canal treatment by persistent infection but not including breakage or root fracture under a crown or due to a delay in protective crowning or onlaying for protection when recommended.